christo/kick-assembler-acbg/development.md

 ### Testing and Development Features

+* dynamic test suite from a large pile of `.asm` projects
 * clean up `KickAssembler.flex` to remove duplication (how?)
 * generally, all features of sublime plugin (anectodally identified as "best")
 * Set up a jig to automatically verify which versions of KickAss.jar a given project